 - Despicable Me Minion Mayhem – A remake of the popular attraction we all know and love, this experience will take guests through Gru’s house and train them to become part of the minion army!

-Universal Studios Beijing will feature – for Universal – a peculiar design, with nearly half of its themed areas hugging a traditional central lagoon and then roughly the other half being placed behind them; in this way, Jurassic World will sit on the opposite side of the water from the entry Hollywood (just as in Islands of Adventure), even though it’s the second land you can journey to in the park.
+Universal Studios Beijing features – for Universal – a peculiar design, with nearly half of its themed areas hugging a traditional central lagoon and then roughly the other half being placed behind them; in this way, Jurassic World sits on the opposite side of the water from the entry Hollywood (just as in Islands of Adventure), even though it’s the second land you can journey to in the park.
 When combined with Epic Universe’s layout, it would seem that the company is really interested in experimenting with and tweaking its overall approach to design.

 (For the latest info on Universal Studios Beijing’s amazing attractions, click here.)

 The general layout of Universal Orlando, which features a central CityWalk that branches out to the two theme parks, looks to be perfectly mimicked here in Universal Beijing, right down to the parking lot leading to Universal CityWalk Beijing via covered walkway.
 Although it’s hard to get a good, hard sense of scale, it would seem that this newest dining/shopping/entertainment district fairs a bit bigger than Orlando’s 30 acres – it’ll even include a forested park area that runs parallel to the complex’s main dining and retail drag.

 Notably, CityWalk at Universal Beijing Resort is the first Universal resort to have a metro or subway station onsite.
 Two subway station lines connected to expressways, airports, bus lines, and the greater downtown Beijing area as a whole make Universal Studios Beijing the most conveniently publicly-accessed Universal Studios park in the world.
 The park also has parking facilities to accommodate more than 10,000 vehicles.